Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 # Stable-Diffusion-temperature-settings
 Provides the ability to set the temperature for both UNET and CLIP.
 For ComfyUI.

+I also added a togglable function compatible with SD 1.x models and SDXL/Turbo which helps to preserve quality weither it is for downscaling or upscaling.

 ## Usage

 Like any other model patch: